Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     }
     ```

     As you can see, the module only requires you to provide a deployment `name` (that will be visible in the list of deployments in the portal), as well as a `name` in its parameter block - referring to the resource group name.
-If you want to know what other parameters would be supported, feel free to check up on the module's `readme.md` that is located in the same folder as the template itself.
+If you want to know what other parameters would be supported, feel free to check up on the module's `readme.md` that is located in the same folder as the template itself (for example `arm\Microsoft.Resources\resourceGroups\readme.md`).

     By default, the resource group is deployed into the same location as the deployment.
 For the sake of this lab, please add an additional parameter `location` in the `params` block of the module.
 Here you will reference the location that is defined as an input parameter in this template's parameter block above.